hhxsv5/laravel-s/README.md

     {
         \Log::info('New Websocket connection', [$request->fd]);
         $server->push($request->fd, 'Welcome to LaravelS');
-        // throw new \Exception('an exception'); // all exceptions will be ignored }
+        // throw new \Exception('an exception');// all exceptions will be ignored, then record it into Swoole log, you need to try/catch them
+    }
     public function onMessage(\swoole_websocket_server $server, \swoole_websocket_frame $frame)
     {
         \Log::info('Received message', [$frame->fd, $frame->data, $frame->opcode, $frame->finish]);
         $server->push($frame->fd, date('Y-m-d H:i:s'));
+        // throw new \Exception('an exception');// all exceptions will be ignored, then record it into Swoole log, you need to try/catch them
     }
     public function onClose(\swoole_websocket_server $server, $fd, $reactorId)
     {
+        // throw new \Exception('an exception');// all exceptions will be ignored, then record it into Swoole log, you need to try/catch them
     }
 }
 ```